top of page

 Yet as a true icon of the game with undisputed historical significance, epic records, and endless accolades, it's hard to deny his superiority in this regard.
 With such monumental status and fame, there are few things that your average football fan won’t already know about the late Brazilian including his well-publicised life and renowned achievements.

-However, away from triple World Cup glory and a landslide of goals, there are some fascinating things about his life and career that are still largely unknown.
+However, away from triple World Cup glory and a landslide of goals, some fascinating things about his life and career are largely unknown.

 Here are 7 Interesting Pele Facts You Probably Didn't Know